It is also known as halitosis or fetor oris. Halitosis can cause significant worry, embarrassment, and anxiety but it is relatively easy to remedy.

-- Diseases: some cancers, liver failure and other metabolic diseases can cause halitosis due to specific mixes of chemicals that they produce.
+- Diseases: Some cancers, liver failure, and other metabolic diseases can cause halitosis, due to the specific mixes of chemicals that they produce.
 Gastroesophageal reflux disease (GERD) can cause bad breath due to the regular reflux of stomach acids.

 Rarer causes of bad breath

 As mentioned earlier, the most common reason for bad breath is oral hygiene, but other situations can also be to blame.

 - Ketoacidosis: When the insulin levels of a person with diabetes are very low, their bodies can no longer use sugar and begin to use fat stores instead.
 When fat is broken down, ketones are produced and build up.
 Ketones can be poisonous when found in large numbers and produce a distinctive and unpleasant breath odor.
 Ketoacidosis is a serious and potentially life-threatening condition.

 - Bowel obstruction: Breath can smell like feces if there has been a prolonged period of vomiting, especially if a bowel obstruction is present.

 - Bronchiectasis: This is a long-term condition in which airways become wider than normal, allowing for a build-up of mucus that leads to bad breath.

 - Aspiration pneumonia: A swelling or infection in the lungs or airways due to inhaling vomit, saliva, food, or liquids.